ZsoltMolnarrr/DungeonDifficulty/README.md

 - Dimension and biome specific ruleset
 - Each ruleset can adjust entities and looted items
-- Entities can be adjusted by attributes and spawner settings
+- Entities attributes and spawner settings can be adjusted (for example: more health, armor, etc...)
-- Looted items can be adjusted by attributes
+- Looted item attributes can be adjusted (for example: more damage on weapons)
 - Fully data-driven (using the configuration file)

 # 🔧 Configuration